List of Top Gun video games: Fire at Will

-Top Gun: Fire at Will was released by Spectrum Holobyte in 1996 for Mac OS, MS-DOS, Windows, and PlayStation.
-The PlayStation version differs greatly from PC and Mac versions, emphasizing action over simulation; in particular, take-offs and landings were cut, and the player begins each mission with enemies near at hand, rather than having to hunt them down.
+Top Gun: Fire at Will was released by Spectrum Holobyte in 1996 for Classic Mac OS, MS-DOS, Windows, and PlayStation.
+The PlayStation version differs greatly, emphasizing action over simulation; in particular, take-offs and landings were cut, and the player begins each mission with enemies near at hand, rather than having to hunt them down.
 It is also the only game with any actors from the film, with James Tolkan reprising his role as a commanding officer (he is called "Stinger" in the film, but is called "Hondo" in Fire at Will).
 The overall plot focuses on the player-character, Maverick, going to combat in Cuba, North Korea, and Libya against a secret group of mercenary pilots called the "Cadre".

 Hornet's Nest

 Top Gun: Hornet's Nest was developed by Zipper Interactive and published by MicroProse.
-It was released in 1998 for Microsoft Windows.
+It was released in 1998 for Windows.
 Instead of the F-14 Tomcat, players pilot the F/A-18C.